oddbyte/oSu/README.md

  osu [options]

 Options:
- -m, -p, --preserve-environment      do not reset environment variables (Path is reset unless --preserve-path is set) --preserve-path                     don't reset path to PATH-SECURE -w, --whitelist-environment <list>  don't reset specified variables (If Path is included in this, it is ignored.
+ --preserve-path                     don't reset path to PATH-SECURE -w, --whitelist-environment <list>  don't reset specified variables (If Path is included in this, it is ignored.
 Use --preserve-path instead.)